 OS’s Sustainability Internship Program (SIP) and an Industrial Engineering Design Team researched restroom water usage at UIC.
 The results of these studies suggest a quick payback—less than 1 year— for retrofitting regularly used restrooms currently equipped with automatic and/or high-flow fixtures (to manual and low-flow fixtures).

 4.3 ENHANCE BIODIVERSITY

-UIC covers over 240 acres and some of the largest green spaces in proximity to the Chicago Loop (after the Chicago Park District’s Millennium Park and Grant Park).
+UIC covers over 244 acres and some of the largest green spaces in proximity to the Chicago Loop (after the Chicago Park District’s Millennium Park and Grant Park).
 Preserving this open space for aesthetics and student activities can be accomplished while providing ecosystem services such as landscapes that enhance pollination and are critical to maintaining an active food supply.
-Integrating biodiversity into campus operations will also aide in stormwater reduction (section 4.1.1) through native plantings and woodland plants that are beneficial to pollinators (solution 4.3.1) while recognizing the environmental, economic, and human health and well-being benefits of trees (solution 4.3.2).
+Integrating biodiversity into campus operations will also aide in stormwater reduction (solution 4.1.1) through native plantings and woodland plants that are beneficial to pollinators (solution 4.3.1) while recognizing the environmental, economic, and human health and well-being benefits of trees (solution 4.3.2).

-Goal: Increase pollinator habitat program to encompass greater percentages of campus land
+Increase pollinator habitats to encompass greater percentages of campus land.

 Similarly, all plants capture carbon dioxide and release oxygen through photosynthesis.
 For many types of vegetation, particularly long-lived trees, peat bogs, wetlands, and grasslands harboring native plants that sequester carbon in biomass beneath the ground, there is a net draw down of carbon from the atmosphere.
 Thus, landscaping practices have the potential to reduce the campus carbon footprint.